 static to be overwritten.
 The default value is disabled.

 client ID within a DHCID resource record must match the client ID of a DNS update

 to permit DNS entries associated to that DHCID resource record to be overwritten.

+regardless of client identity.
 The default value is enabled.